smitpate07/docker-basics-cheatsheet/cheatsheet.md

 ---

 ## ⚙️ Docker Compose
+### Docker Compose is used to define and run multi-container Docker applications.
 | Command | Description |
 |---------|-------------|
 | `docker-compose up` | Builds and starts all services defined in a `docker-compose.yml` file. |